Uchechukwuchigoze/IT-Support-Portfolio-/Projects/Group-Policy-Administration/README.md

 ## Step 3 Link GPO to Organizational Unit

-The Group Policy Object was linked to the HR Organizational Unit.
+The Group Policy Object was linked to the IT Organizational Unit.

 ### Tasks Performed

-- Selected HR OU
+- Selected IT OU
 - Linked existing GPO
 - Verified successful linkage